 Do you feel that life isn’t worth living?

-Have you tried to commit suicide?
+Have you tried to take your life?

 Do you feel hopeless about the future?